-- I. Familial thoracic aortic aneurysm and dissection (TAAD) multigene panel analysis (81405, 81406, 81408, 81410, 81411, 81479) to establish a genetic diagnosis for TAAD is considered medically necessary when: - A. The member/enrollee has a rtic root enlargement or has had thoracic aneurysm or a type A or type B aortic dissection, AND

-- B. The member/enrollee does not otherwise meet diagnostic criteria for another connective tissue disorder, AND - C. The member/enrollee has a family history of dilation or dissection of the aortic root, consistent with autosomal dominant inheritance. - II.
+- I. Familial thoracic aortic aneurysm and dissection (TAAD) multigene panel analysis (81405, 81406, 81408, 81410, 81411, 81479) to establish a genetic diagnosis for TAAD is considered medically necessary when: - A. The member/enrollee has a history of any of the following: - 1.
+Aortic root enlargement, OR - 2.
+Thoracic aneurysm, OR - 3.
+Type A or type B aortic dissection, AND - B. The member/enrollee does not otherwise meet diagnostic criteria for another connective tissue disorder, AND - C. The member has a family history of dilation or dissection of the aortic root, consistent with autosomal dominant inheritance. - II.
 Thoracic aortic aneurysm and dissection (TAAD) multigene panel analysis (81405, 81406, 81408, 81410, 81411, 81479) to establish a genetic diagnosis for TAAD is considered investigational for all other indications.

-If a panel is performed, the appropriate panel code should be used
+NOTE: If a panel is performed, the appropriate panel code should be used